-Important parameters of a BDD are its size and width, i.e. the total number of decision nodes and the maximum number of edges between adjacent levels, where the edges pointing to the same nodes are counted as one.
-The size determines the memory space needed to store the BDD data structure while the width K (also a C-measure) determines a BDD form factor since the height is given by the number of variables.
-The construction of minimum-size or by the same token minimum-width ROBDDs belong among NPcomplete problems [4]; the size and width of the ROBDD depend on variable ordering and there are n! possible orderings of n variables.
+Important parameters of a BDD are its size and width, i.e. the total number of decision nodes and the maximum number of edges between adjacent levels, where the edges pointing to the same node are counted as one.
+The size determines the memory space needed to store the BDD data structure while the width K (also a C-measure, [11]) determines a BDD form factor since the height is given by the number of variables.
+The construction of minimum-size or by the same token minimum-width ROBDDs belong among NP-complete problems [4]; the size and width of the ROBDD depend on variable ordering and there are n! possible orderings of n variables.
 A heuristic approach can be used in a search for near-optimal orderings [5].
 Upper bounds on the OBDD's size and width for general random complete Boolean functions grow exponentially with number of variables n for any ordering, but functions used in digital systems design with few exceptions do have a reasonable BDD size and small width.

-To represent a system of Boolean functions (1) by means of decision diagrams, we can use either m bitlevel BDDs, one for each of m Boolean functions (possibly sharing some of their sub-diagrams in Shared BDDs or SBDDs, [6]), or one word-level BDD (WLBDD) with n Boolean decision variables and with R integer terminal values [7].
+To represent a system of Boolean functions (1) by means of decision diagrams, we can use either m bit-level BDDs, one for each of m Boolean functions (possibly sharing some of their sub-diagrams in Shared BDDs or SBDDs, [6]), or one word-level BDD (WLBDD) with n Boolean decision variables and with n integer terminal values [7].
+Out of many types of WLBDDs we will use Multi-Terminal BDDs (MTBDD) which represent functions from Booleans to integers.